ddenis87/vuej__organization/README.md

             width: Array            // min, max width
         }
     ]
-    activeField: String             // value field for use in slot }
+    activeField: String             // key header, value field for use in slot }